 A careful observer will, of course, notice that there's still one console SKU that's missing, and we're talking about the , but Microsoft are reluctant to discuss it.
 "We're excited to offer fans a glimpse at the next generation of gaming with Xbox Series X [...]
 But beyond that, we have nothing further to share", he said.

 Having seen the Senua's Saga: Hellblade II announcement, which you can check out below, one thing's pretty clear - Microsoft are preparing one mean machine.

-Writing in his blog , Spencer said, "The footage shared tonight was captured in-engine and reflects the power of Xbox Series X available to developers to deliver new universes, experiences and games in ways you have never imagined."
+Writing in , Spencer said, "The footage shared tonight was captured in-engine and reflects the power of Xbox Series X available to developers to deliver new universes, experiences and games in ways you have never imagined."